top of page

 Tier 0 Abilities

 Loot: Player gains the ability to loot bodies left on the field.
-Using the Loot ability you gain any in-game items carried by the lootee, including coins up to 5 silver per Tier, and one potion or scroll per tier if carried by the looted player.
+Using the Loot ability you gain in-game items carried by the lootee, including coins up to 5 silver per Tier (minimum 0 silver at Tier 0); one in-game item, potion, or scroll per tier; or one artifact carried by the looted.

-Phys Rep: Player holds hand over the location being looted and says “ I am searching this location.” (the player being looted is NEVER physically touched) The player being looted must reveal any items carried or hidden in the location being searched.
+Phys Rep: Player holds hand over the location being looted and says “ I am searching this location” (the player being looted is NEVER physically touched.)
+The player being looted must reveal any items carried or hidden in the location being searched, except for objects protected by Tier 5 [Conceal Object].

-Detect Trap: Using this ability Rogues can now see traps laid before them.
-They discern the full location of the trap and the potential consequences activating the trap could have, based on their Tier and knowledge of traps.
+Detect Trap: Using this ability, Rogues can now see traps laid before them, check a Suspicious Location for a trap, or discern if an item, door, or container is trapped.
+They are able to discern the full location of the trap if it is an area trap, but not the potential consequences activating the trap could have, based on their Tier and knowledge of traps, until they attempt to interact with the trap, by reading the Trap Card.

-Phys Rep: Role play, the player detecting traps must carefully look at an object, or search an area, and may read any ribbons placed on an item or in the area searched to discern the Tier of the trap’s creator, and type revealed by this inspection.
+Phys Rep: Role play, 15 seconds.
+The player detecting traps must carefully look at an object, or search an area, and may then locate, but not read any ribbons, or cards placed on an item, or in the area searched to discern the Tier of the trap’s creator, and type of trap.
+That is revealed by further inspection.

 Basic Weapon Proficiency: Players learn the basic combat and safety rules and the use of single handed weapons.

-Armor Proficiency: Players learn about the armor that they may wear and about it’s effective and safe use in play, up to 2 Armor Points for Rogues.
+Armor Proficiency: Players learn about the armor that they may wear and about its effective and safe use in play, allowing up to 2 Armor Points (AP) for Rogues.
+This is a class-specific baseline and cannot be ignored by taking the [Armor Proficiency] skill in another Skill Tree, like Warrior.

 Kindle Flame/Torch: Player gains proficiency at creating normal fire, may make a torch or lantern to create light.